Psalms For Life

 New management

 We no longer worship gods of wood or stone, but our idolatrous consumerism, sensualism, and militarism similarly bind and impoverish us.
-God calls us instead to embrace his reestablished rule on earth with joy.
+God calls us instead to embrace his rule on earth with joy.

 YHWH reigns!